-What are the Early Signs of Breast Cancer
+What are the early signs of Breast Cancer?

-Cancerous lumps can be accompanied by swelling in the breast or the underarm area.
-The lump may be painful, although not always.
+It is important to be breast aware and understand the early signs of breast cancer.
+The first symptom women notice is a lump.
+While most lumps are typically non-cancerous, it is still important to get them checked out.
+Cancerous lumps are often accompanied by swelling in the area and may be painful, although not always.
 It is important that you do not self-diagnose; this can often cause unnecessary anxiety as it is only natural to fear the worst when discovering any abnormalities.
 If you feel a lump, check its size and shape, and take note of any changes to the surrounding area.
-If you are experiencing general breast pain, you can contact us for further advice.
+If you are experiencing breast cancer symptoms in Ipswich, Suffolk, please do not hesitate to give us a call for further advice.

 Most women will survive breast cancer for five years or more if it is diagnosed at its earliest stage, so catching it early is vital to ensure you have the best chance.
 To book an examination with Suffolk Breast Practice contact us.

 If you would like to book an appointment for examination, please contact us.

 At Suffolk Breast Practice it is our ethos to ensure our patients and their families are fully informed in a non-judgmental and impartial way.
 We understand how difficult receiving such news can be, which is why we offer an empathetic service that ensures you receive the highest standard of care.

 Once a cancer is diagnosed, we will perform all the necessary tests to be able to advise you on the best course of action.
 We will devise a plan going forward that will provide you and your family with information to make an informed decision on how you would like to progress with your treatment, whether that's a combination of surgery, radiotherapy, hormone blocking tablets, or chemotherapy.